I'm in Love Again: Recording

 Recording of the album took place in various dates in 1982 and 1983.
 Due to LaBelle's non-studio engagements, the album's release was often delayed.
 The 1982 recordings were mid-tempo love songs with focus on live instrumentation and strings, including "I'm in Love Again", "Love, Need & Want You" and "If Only You Knew", the latter featuring only sparse synthesizer and keyboard work to complement the live sound.
 During 1982 sessions, LaBelle also recorded the ballad "Hero", which later became a charted hit for Gladys Knight & the Pips in 1983.
 LaBelle's version was never included on the album.
 The last song recorded in the 1982 sessions was the country soul ballad "Love Bankrupt", written by Cecil and Linda Womack of Womack & Womack.
 After a break from working on A Soldier's Story, LaBelle went back to finish the album in 1983 sessions, producing the dance song "I'll Never, Never Give Up".
 Composed by Leon Huff, the song's focus on synthesizers would result in LaBelle later recording "New Attitude", which was also heavy on synthesizers.
 She also recorded a cover of the standard jazz song, "Lover Man (Oh, Where Can You Be?)" and a mid-tempo light funk groove, "When Am I Gonna Find True Love".
 In addition to these songs, Gamble & Huff overdubbed a song left off from The Spirit's in It, a light funk song titled "Body Language".

+Critical reception

+I'm In Love Again received mixed to positive reviews.
+AllMusic editor Jason Elias wrote that "the best songs here attain Philadelphia International's classic mature and lush sound [...]
+But as the slow songs ranked with the best of 1980s Philadelphia International, the dance tracks are what diminished this album [...]
+I'm in Love Again has Labelle getting strong production and good songs, but too much filler prevented this from being better."
+Debby Miller from Rolling Stone felt that "most of this album is pure show business, slick and heavy-handed.
+Patti LaBelle sings the songs with her usual clear-voiced enthusiasm, but there aren't any hooks – just her big voice in some big settings.
+And then there's "If Only You Knew," a ballad she sings with a tortured beauty.
+Deservedly, it has become a hit; the saddest song of the year is at the top of the soul-R&B; charts.
+When she wails in the pain of keeping her love a secret, it's as if she's contacted some wellspring of despair.
+It's hard to believe it's the same voice as the detached one that hollers to the disco beat in some of the LP's other numbers."